Graylog2/documentation/pages/faq.rst

 Does Graylog encrypt log data?
 ------------------------------

-All log data is stored in Elasticsearch.
-They recommend you use *dm-crypt* at the file system level.
-Please see `here <https://discuss.elastic.co/t/how-should-i-encrypt-data-at-rest-with-elasticsearch/96>`__.
+All log data is stored in Elasticsearch. `Elastic recommends <https://discuss.elastic.co/t/how-should-i-encrypt-data-at-rest-with-elasticsearch/96>`__ you use *dm-crypt* at the file system level.

 Where are the log files Graylog produces?
 -----------------------------------------